 The financial report covers the entity of Caritas Australia which is an agency of the Australian Catholic Bishops Conference.
-The financial report was authorised for issue by the Caritas Australia National Council, a delegated committee of the Bishops Commission on 24 November 2020.
+The financial report was authorised for issue by the Caritas Australia National Council, a delegated committee of the Bishops Commission.

 Note 1: Summary of Significant Accounting Policies